dpt/davespace.co.uk/src/doodles/sydney-savage.md

 pageOrder: 1000
 ----

-[Sydney Savage](http://dangergirl.wikia.com/wiki/Sydney_Savage) - one of the main characters from J. Scott Campbell and Andy Hartnell's [Danger Girl](http://en.wikipedia.org/wiki/Danger_Girl) comic book series.
+This is [Sydney Savage](http://dangergirl.wikia.com/wiki/Sydney_Savage): one of the main characters from J. Scott Campbell and Andy Hartnell's [Danger Girl](http://en.wikipedia.org/wiki/Danger_Girl) comic book series.

 ![Sydney Savage](sydney-savage.png)
 [PDF](sydney-savage.pdf)

-Traced from a few different source images, the intention with this was to get it drawn nice and large then print it out for my own use at poster size.
-But it became more and more complicated until I eventually just gave up on it.
+This is my unfinished trace of the character.
+I was manually tracing it from a few different source images in [Xara](https://www.xara.com/us/designer-pro/).
+The intention with this was to get it drawn nice and detailed at A0 size then print it out for my own use as a poster.
+But... it became more and more complicated until I eventually just gave up on it.